Cycling Accident Lawyer in Palm Springs

 Schedule your free case consultationwith a member of our team at Christopher C. Vader PC or call (760) 537-4457.

 Bike Laws in California

 California has state laws that regulate how bicycles must operate, most of which are similar to the rules that govern motor vehicles.
 Bikes are expected to follow traffic laws such as stop signs and stop lights.
-In order to proceed safely, it is crucial that bikers understand the rules of the road they are expected to adhere to.
+In order to proceed safely, it is crucial that bikers understand the rules of the road.

 - Reliable, fully functional brakes